Cistercians: Austria

+Britain

+The order entrusted the oversight of the English, Welsh and (intermittently) Irish abbeys to two or more abbots-commissary, thereby abrogating the famous Cistercian system of filiation: not the mother abbeys, but the abbots-commisary had full powers of visitation.
+This variation on the original vertical descent of authority produced "a system of centralized national control" much closer to that of the Premonstratensians or mendicants.
+The first Cistercian house to be established in Britain, a monastery at Waverley Abbey, Surrey, was founded by William Gifford, Bishop of Winchester in 1128.
+It was founded with 12 monks and an abbot from L'Aumône Abbey, in the South of France.
+By 1187 there were 70 monks and 120 lay brothers in residence.

 Thirteen Cistercian monasteries, all in remote locations, were founded in Wales between 1131 and 1226.
 The first of these was Tintern Abbey, which was sited in a remote river valley, and depended largely on its agricultural and pastoral activities for survival.
 Other abbeys, such as at Neath, Strata Florida, Conwy and Valle Crucis became among the most hallowed names in the history of religion in medieval Wales.
 Their austere discipline seemed to echo the ideals of the Celtic saints, and the emphasis on pastoral farming fit well into the Welsh stock-rearing economy.

 In Yorkshire, Rievaulx Abbey was founded from Clairvaux in 1131, on a small, isolated property donated by Walter Espec, with the support of Thurstan, Archbishop of York.
 By 1143, three hundred monks had entered Rievaulx, including the famous St Ælred.
 It was from Rievaulx that a foundation was made at Melrose, which became the earliest Cistercian monastery in Scotland.
 Located in Roxburghshire, it was built in 1136 by King David I of Scotland, and completed in less than ten years.
 Another important offshoot of Rievaulx was Revesby Abbey in Lincolnshire.

 Fountains Abbey was founded in 1132 by discontented Benedictine monks from St. Mary's Abbey, York, who desired a return to the austere Rule of St Benedict.
 After many struggles and great hardships, St Bernard agreed to send a monk from Clairvaux to instruct them, and in the end they prospered.
 Already by 1152, Fountains had many offshoots, including Newminster Abbey (1137) and Meaux Abbey (1151).